fiction that lingers long after the flash

 OPTIONAL EDITORIAL FEEDBACK:

-You may choose to receive editorial feedback on your piece.
+You may choose to receive editorial feedback on your submission.
 We will provide a two-page global letter discussing the strengths of the writing and the recommended focus for revision.
-We aim to make our comments actionable and encouraging.
+Our aim is to make our comments actionable and encouraging.
 These letters are written by editors and staff readers of Fractured Lit.
 Should your story win, no feedback will be offered, and your fee will be refunded.

 Fractured Lit publishes micro and flash fiction from writers of any background or experience.
 Both Micro and Flash categories are open year round and we do not charge any submission fees.
 We accept simultaneous submissions but ask that you inform us immediately and withdraw your work if your story is accepted elsewhere.
 We pay our authors $50 for original micro fiction and $75 for original flash fiction.